Aircoookie/WLED-Docs/docs/features/settings.md

 Countdown-Over Macro | 0..16 | Macro to trigger when the countdown is over Timed-Light-Over Macro | 0..16 | Macro to trigger when timed light is done

-### Security settings
+## Security settings

 This sub-page manages permissions and updates.
+(This section applies to WLED 0.8.5.)

 | Setting name | Value Range | Description |
 |---|---|---|